Totally geodesic null hypersurfaces and constancy of surface gravity in Finsler spacetimes: Totally geodesic null hypersurfaces

 The content of this work will make a strong case in support of this equation (jointly with the null convergence condition and hence $Ric=0$ in the vacuum case), as a Finslerian gravitational equation.
 In fact, thanks to it, we shall be able to reproduce many results of physical relevance such as the constancy of temperature (surface gravity) over compact horizons in analogy to the standard Lorentzian theory.
 A key step is provided by the following theorem

 \begin{theorem} Suppose that $(M,\mathscr{L})$ satisfies the null convergence condition and Eq.\ (\ref{two}).
 Let $H$ be a null hypersurface and let $n$ be a tangent future-directed lightlike field.
-Suppose $Ric(n)=0$ on $H$ (e.g.\ because $H$ is totally geodesic or $(M,\mathscr{L})$ is Ricci flat) then we have $Ric_n\vert_{TH}=0$, or equivalently
+Suppose $Ric(n)=0$ on $H$ (e.g.\ because $H$ is totally geodesic or $(M,\mathscr{L})$ is Ricci flat) then we have $Ric_n\vert_{TH}=0$. \end{theorem}